Learn about the Essential Guide to Renewing Your DACA Status in the U.S. Ensure a smooth renewal process by following these tips.

 In a country known for opportunity, many young immigrants were stuck in legal limbo.
 Deferred action for childhood arrivals, started in June 2012 and brought hope by offering protection from deportation and a chance to work legally for those who came to the U.S. as children.
 However, The journey has faced many challenges due to changing politics and legal battles.

-It’s important to note that this ruling did not affect current recipients’ ability to renew their status or access benefits like Advance Parole authorization for travel.
-However, the decision effectively stopped all new applications, including those already sent to the U.S. Citizenship and Immigration Services.
-Despite the U.S. government’s release of strengthening regulations, these rules did not reopen the door to new applications.
-Additionally, applicants stuck in limbo with pending requests did not receive refunds for their application fees.
+Current recipients can still renew their status and access benefits like Advance Parole for travel.
+However, the ruling halted all new applications, including those already submitted to U.S. Citizenship and Immigration Services.
+While the U.S. government introduced new regulations, these did not reopen new applications.
+Applicants with pending requests did not receive refunds for their application fees.

 The Road to Expansion For Deferred Action for Childhood Arrivals